Skip to content

 Accessing Parallel Results

-After merge, access each branch's output:
+After the merge, access each branch's output through the flow context:

 Example: Research from Multiple Sources